hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 > **Info**
 > Experimental features are not officially supported and do not follow SemVer like the rest of this module; use them at your own risk.

+### AAD Pod Identity Finalizer Wait

+If your cluster isn't being destroyed cleanly due to stuck AAD Pod Identity resources you can increase the time we wait before uninstalling the chart by setting `experimental = { aad_pod_identity_finalizer_wait = "300s" }`.

 ### OMS Agent Support

 This module supports enabling the OMS agent as it needs to be done when the cluster is created; but the operation of the agent is not managed by the module and needs to be handled by the cluster operators separately.